quadropoison/CompareTool/README.md

 3. Select files.
 4. Compare selected files.

- - Log will be saved into bin/Release(or Debug)/Output directory
+ - A log will be saved into bin/Release(or Debug)/Output directory